ramsurya2910/openapphack-vm/README.md

 navigate to /var/www/path_to_your_app

-Type $ yo patternlab
+Type $ yo {your-generator-name}
 and answer a few questions about your project.

 When it's done, type
 $ grunt

-to generate your first Pattern Lab build…
+to generate your first build…

 …and

 $ grunt watch

 to start the watcher.
+'''
+You can also use gulp or another build tool depending on the technology context

+You will have to install the neccessary ansible role and notify the same with a pull request to openapphack-ansible-roles repo.
+'''
 Now you should have your fully scaffolded site!

 **Level 4** :